Orion Office REIT (NYSE:ONL) Issues FY 2022 Earnings Guidance

-Orion Office REIT (NYSE:ONL – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Orion Office REIT (NYSE:ONL – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $1.660-$1.740 for the period.
 The company issued revenue guidance of -.

-The firm also recently announced a quarterly dividend, which was paid on Friday, April 15th.
-Investors of record on Thursday, March 31st were paid a dividend of $0.10 per share.
-This represents a $0.40 annualized dividend and a yield of 2.94%.
-The ex-dividend date of this dividend was Wednesday, March 30th.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, April 15th.
+Investors of record on Thursday, March 31st were issued a $0.10 dividend.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 2.99%.
+The ex-dividend date was Wednesday, March 30th.

 About Orion Office REIT (Get Rating)